<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 AdobeStock_332459689

-The hybrid office thrives on technology.
-The needs analysis described above should include an assessment of the technology currently in place and how it has worked for you during the pandemic.
-Technology related to communication, workflow, task management, file storage, and data security should be considered.
+The hybrid government office thrives on technology.
+The needs analysis described above should include an assessment of the current technology and how it has worked for you during the pandemic.
+Communication, workflow, task management, file storage, and data security technology should be considered.

 New technologies may be needed to enhance business processes and employee interactions.
 Examples of rapidly emerging technologies include applications for scheduling shared workstations and conferencing facilities, tracking space utilization, and managing visitors.

-It is important to gain an understanding of how employees are currently using technology, any issues that your organization has had with technology during the pandemic, and your technology plans for the future.
+It is important to understand how employees are currently using technology, any issues your department has had with technology during the pandemic, and your technology plans for the future.
 Consider whether additional training will be required for both employees and managers.
 In a hybrid office, space and technology are intertwined, and both aspects need to be carefully considered in relation to each other.

-Once you have a good handle on the technology requirements, it is important to conduct a pilot to test the technology.
-The pilot could be as simple as designating a small area of the office that contains samples of the technology so that employees can get hands-on experience and so that the functionality can be tested.
+Once you have a good handle on the technology requirements, conducting a pilot to test the technology is important.
+The pilot could be as simple as designating a small office area containing samples of the technology so that employees can get hands-on experience and the functionality can be tested.

-At this stage, feedback from employees should be gathered and their responses should be used to tailor the technology requirements.
+At this stage, employee feedback should be gathered, and their responses should be used to tailor the technology requirements.
 You can also use the pilot program to test the effectiveness of your technology choices in engaging remote employees.
-The pilot is also an opportunity to provide training to staff on the technology (videoconferencing, file storage, data security, instant messaging, etc.) needed to support the hybrid office.
+The pilot is also an opportunity to train staff on the technology (videoconferencing, file storage, data security, instant messaging, etc.) needed to support the hybrid office.
 Make the pilot program a real, hands-on test of how the technology can operate both in the office and remotely.

 STEP 5.
 PERFORM SPACE PROGRAMMING